 The granddaddy of Budapest’s modern ruin bars, Szimpla Kert was one of the first to set up shop in the hip 7th District, all the way back in the early 2000s.
 These days, its reputation precedes it and the crowd is often more international than local.
 But features like a large plant-filled patio, art installations, an open-air cinema and free concerts every week make it well worth a visit.

 A balmy garden by summer and a heated grotto in winter, trendy Anker’t falls on the less ruinous end of the spectrum with its chic minimalist – but still industrial – connected courtyard spaces within a former factory complex.
 Head to the thumping main space for the bar and dance floor, while the surreal beach-themed square is better suited to down-tempo chatting and snacking.
-Once a month, the bar plays host to a lively vegan market, complete with tasty artisan treats and cookery classes.

 Behind a nondescript street sign printed “Fogsor Javítás”– marking the site of an old dental practice – sprawls this spacious nightlife complex.
 Visitors can choose from various integrated venues spread across two floors including electronic club LÄRM, with its stylish all-black interior; Liebling, a softly-lit wine bar and restaurant with a rooftop terrace; and garden bar Kert, a wonderland of sparkling fairy-lights, giant suspended statues and a roofed area vaulted and striped like an upside-down circus tent.